-An organisation’s lean training can become accredited so that learners who successfully complete its programmes receive Certificates of Lean Competency at particular levels.
-The accrediting process ensures the training system is fit for purpose and aligned to the LCS levels and involved an in-depth scrutiny of all its components.
-As an Accredited Certifier of Lean Competency, the organisation is licenced for 2 years (renewable) to use the system.
+An organisation’s lean training can become accredited so that learners who successfully complete its courses or programmes receive Certificates of Lean Competency at particular levels.
+The accrediting process ensures the training system is fit for purpose and aligned to the LCS framework and involves a review all its components.
+As an Accredited Certifier of Lean Competency, the organisation is licenced for 2 years (renewable) to use the LCS.

 An ‘organisation’ could be a company or public service body with its own CI training capability or a consultancy with a training capability for its staff, clients’ staff or for the general public.